Eastern Command (India)

 The Eastern Command is one of the six operational commands of the Indian Army.
 It is headquartered in Vijay Durg (formerly known as Fort William) in the city of Kolkata in the state of West Bengal.
 The Eastern Command was formed on 1 November 1920.
 The Command is commanded by a three-star rank officer with the title General Officer Commanding-in-Chief (GOC-in-C).

-Lieutenant General Ram Chander Tiwari is the current GOC-in-C of Eastern Command.
+Lieutenant General V. M. Bhuvana Krishnan is the present Eastern Army Commander since 1 April 2026.

 History

 Early history

 The Presidency armies were abolished with effect from 1 April 1895 when the three Presidency armies of Bengal, Bombay, and Madras became the Indian Army.
 The Indian Army was divided into four Commands: Bengal Command, Bombay Command, Madras Command and Punjab Command, each under a lieutenant general.

 Between 1904 and 1908, the Bengal Command became the Eastern Command.
 In 1908, the four commands were merged into two Armies – the Northern Army and Southern Army – as recommended by the then Commander-in-Chief, Indian Army, Lord Kitchener.
 This system persisted until 1920 when the arrangement reverted to four commands again: Eastern Command, Northern Command, Southern Command and Western Command.

 On 1 November 1920, the Eastern Command was formed, with its summer headquarters in Nainital and winter headquarters in Lucknow.
 General Sir Havelock Hudson, became its first Commander.